Looking for fabulous flavorful herbs to use in your fall recipes?

 Heat dried plants become pale, gray or beige as a result of being ‘cooked’ by fast heat drying techniques.
 Sadly, the flavor is irreversibly affected: there is no hope that gray herbs will add desirable flavors to your recipes.

-We may be so used to working with overly heat-dried herbs that we simply don’t know how good they can be.
+We may be so used to working with overly heat-dried herbs that we simply don’t know how much better they can be.
 To determine how well the herbs you have on hand compare to fresh, try our simple Taste & Color Test.
 Either plant some herbs yourself, and compare them to the dried version you have at home, OR ask some friends who have gardens if they have common herbs such as rosemary or bay growing in their yards, and ask for a small cutting.
 Once you’ve found a source for a sample, compare the color and the taste with the dried herbs you have at home.
 The results are often strikingly obvious, and may be a surprise to discover the scope of the difference, plus a boon to your palette as you discover new tastes.

 As part of a natural seasonal pattern, herb plants grow and thrive over the summer months, setting an abundance of flavorful leaves which may be harvested fresh and used in cooking.
 These same herbs may be harvested at peak of freshness, and slowly air dried for use over the fall and winter months, until new growth appears again in the spring.
 This cold dark time allows the plants to rest, while our cooler season cooking methods must adjust to accommodate.
 When herbs have been dried slowly, much of the original flavor is preserved, and even intensified.
 Definitely try air drying your own herbs at home: hang or place snippings on trays made with natural materials in well ventilated area for a few days, or until they are fully dried out, remove any inedible stems, then pack herbs away in labelled brown paper bags.